 - Using anti-thrombotic agents like low-dose aspirin ( as advised by a gynaecologist)

-- calcium supplementation: As calcium deficiency predisposes to pre-eclampsia
+- Calcium supplementation: As calcium deficiency predisposes to pre-eclampsia

 - Taking anti-oxidant-rich foods and Vitamins C, D & E rich foods